Peterpiotr/siguren-documentation/docs/source/archives/motosuiveur-o-m-manual---ms1hr-bci_reviewed.rst

 triggers, enters in fault state and prevents hoist movements.
 After entering in fault state, an operator response is required to identify the cause of the fault.
-Once the cause of the failure has been identified and resolved, a restart of the MS system is required (Section 6.3).
-After a successful self-test of the MS system after a reset, it enters following mode.
+Once the cause of the failure has been identified and resolved, a restart of the MotoSuiveur® System is required (Section 6.3).
+After a successful self-test of the MotoSuiveur® System after a reset, it enters following mode.

 All operation (Section 5.2) and fault states (Section 7) are displayed